 TCEQ plans to publish the proposed rule to the Texas Register

 on July 30, 2021.
 Public comments will be accepted for 30 days, and a public hearing will be held on August 23.
 The final notice of adoption will be posted by December 31, 2021.

-If all goes according to plan, the new RCRA rules will take effect on January 6, 2022.
+If all goes according to plan, the new RCRA rules will take effect in early 2022.

 Read on to learn more about the rulemaking, or visit TCEQ's website

 November: RCRA and IHW Refresher Training in Houston & Dallas